136th Armored Division "Giovani Fascisti": Battalion Group "Giovani Fascisti"

 The 301st Legion CC.NN.
 "Primavera" was officially established on 12 April 1941.
 Already on 18 April it was decided to enroll the young fascists as volunteers in the Royal Italian Army to form the Battalion Group "Giovani Fascisti".
 The army performed a thorough selection, which reduced the number of those able to enlist to about two thousand of the class of 1922.
 However the age and parental consent were not controlled properly and besides the class of 1922, also youths from 1923 and 1924, as well as three volunteers from 1925 and one from 1926 were enrolled in the three battalions of the Battalion Group "Giovani Fascisti".
 The Fascist militia withdrew its uniforms and the volunteers received the army's gray-green uniform and the two-pointed crimson gorget patches of the Bersaglieri corps with an added yellow border.
-As headgear the battalion group received a black fez, but not helmet.
+As headgear the battalion group received a black fez, but no helmets.
 The volunteers fought the entire war without being issued helmets.
 On 21 April 1942 the battalion group took the oath to King.